WorldHistoricalGazetteer/place/README.md

 - ##### Tileserver-GL

-  > A server used for serving vector map tiles, providing geographical visualizations for the WHG.
+  > A server used for serving vector map tiles, providing geographical visualisations for the WHG.

 - ##### Tippecanoe